Arup-Gharami/student_marks_prediction_linear_regression/README.md

 - Pandas & Numpy: For data manipulation and numerical operations.
 ## Project Structure

-Here’s how you can represent your project structure based on the files you mentioned in your README.md:

-markdown
-Copy code
-## Project Structure

 The following is the structure of the project:

 student_marks_prediction/ │